There may be more restaurants near Rome pantheon than in any other part of Rome. How do you know which ones are good?

 But no matter what you do, save room for dessert and try their ricotta pie.
 It is out of this world.

 How to get there: While facing the pantheon, up close, with the fountain to your back, look to your right.
 You will see a little street with a newspaper kiosk.
 That is Salita dè Crecenzi.
-Walk only about 30 feet and Armando is on your right.
+Walk about 30 feet and Armando is on your right.

 How to get there: With your back to the pantheon, you will see two streets leading straight in the other direction from it.
 Take the one on the right, via del Pantheon.
 This will take you to Piazza della Maddalena.
 Immediately take your first right, via delle Colonnelle.
 You can spot Del Sostegno by the green neon sign that says simply "Trattoria."